Ayoush/commit-history-modifier/README.md

 # cOmmIT-HIsToRY-moDifIEr
-Testing SomE suB PROcEss FOR ModIFYiNg COMmIt hIsTOrY
+TEsting SomE suB PROcEss FOR ModIFYiNg COMmIt hIsTOrY